Review of the Rose Harbour Guest House

 Meals are prepared and served at Susan’s house, a short walk from the guesthouse.
 Susan and her helpers create truly incredible meals.
 The atmosphere in Susan’s place is entirely authentic and delightful.
 This is not a restaurant, it’s a homestead.

 Before preparing peppermint tea to serve with dessert, Susan may walk barefoot into her organic garden to pick some peppermint.
 Many people will appreciate the fantastic flavours steeped from the freshest mint they’ve ever experienced.
-Some people may unhappily focus on the fact that the cook’s bare feet have garden soil on them.
-As I mentioned earlier, not everyone seeks to appreciate this alternative way of being.
+Some people may become focussed on the fact that the cook’s bare feet now have garden soil on them.
+As mentioned earlier, not everyone seeks to appreciate this alternative way of being.

-(Susan has recently retired as Rose Harbour's head chef.
-One of her most experienced helpers has been hired to continue providing quality food at Susan’s place.)
+(Update: Susan has retired as Rose Harbour’s primary cook.
+Talented chefs are hired during summer months to continue providing quality meals at Susan’s place.)

 Years ago, there was an unpleasant flu that seemed to exist for some days in Rose Harbour.
 It’s possible that an infected traveller had left the bug and it found host in one or two residents, as well as a few subsequent visitors.
 I’ve seen this occur in a few places throughout my world travels.
 When it occurred in Rose Harbour, I was impressed with the clear call to action demonstrated by the community’s inhabitants.
 They went through each guest room with a clean cloth and a bucket of soapy bleach-water to disinfect every surface a person would likely touch.